EGR304-2025-F-105/Team105.github.io/docs/06-Team-Block-Design.md

 ## Introduction

-The group decided that the electric blinds would require the the 4 main functionalities: light sensor, motors, motion sensors, and thermometer sensor.
-How the blinds will function is by having the light sensor read the light levels from its location.
-Addition to the light sensor, there will be two thermometers with one detecting the internal temperature of the house while the other detects the outside/against the window temperature.
-With that, the emitter detector will then tell the motor one to either stop or continue the flow of action of the blinds.
-Motor two will adjust the slates dependent on the light value/temperature.
-There is an emergency stop scenerio where if there is an object blocking the way of the blinds through the sensor, then the product will stop.
+The group decided that the electric blinds would require the the 4 main functionalities: light sensor, thermoresistor, and two actuators.
+How the blinds will function is by having the light sensor detect the light value which then turns the whole system on.
+With the system on, the thermoresistor poriton of the project will then detect the temperature value of both inside/outside of the house.
+These values are then transfer to the first actuator which is a big motor that will lift/lower the blinds until it reaches a desired position.
+After that, the first actuator then tells the second actuator the next part which is to adjust the slates of the blinds depending on temperature.

 ## Research Question

 * How to connect the motors simultaneously with two subsystems.
 * How can we tell the product to stop when there is something blocking (going more into depth about the scenerio coding).
-* How can we work the light sensor and the thermometer sensors together to tell the product the light and temperature value.
+* How can we work the light sensor and the thermoresistor sensors together to tell the product the light and temperature value.

 ## Team Block Diagram